GoogleCloudPlatform/php-docs-samples/tasks/README.md

         export QUEUE_ID=my-appengine-queue

-    Then, identify the queue location
+    Then, identify the queue location:

         Determine the location ID, which can be discovered with `gcloud beta tasks queues describe $QUEUE_ID`, with the location embedded in